-Climate Change & Consciousness: Our Legacy for the Earth, April 20-26 2019, will be a collaborative and participatory investigation into how together we can find our way to steward a sustainable future on what has become a radically changed planet Earth.
+Climate Change & Consciousness: Our Legacy for the Earth, April 20-26 2019, will be a collaborative and participatory investigation into how we can steward a sustainable future on what has already become a radically changed planet Earth.
 We have travelled to this ‘new’ planet on a burst of carbon dioxide.
-This is the biggest shift we as a species have ever experienced.
 A new planet requires new ways of living.

-The conference will bring together eminent environmental scientists, wisdom keepers, activists, artists, poets and young people, as well as parents and parents-to-be, to envision and begin to inhabit our future.
-It will be an international, intergenerational and multi-disciplinary gathering.
+The conference will bring together eminent scientists, wisdom keepers, business people, activists, artists, entrepreneurs, young people and others, to envision and begin to inhabit our joint future.
+It will be an international, inter-generational and multi-disciplinary gathering.
 This is the principle of ‘the big tent‘, borrowed from party politics, whereby diverse viewpoints, backgrounds and interests (the ‘voices in the room’) are brought together to engage and dialogue.